 Decreasing-term life insurance is a cheaper form of policy that pays out less as time goes on.
 If you pass away near the beginning of the insurance term, your loved ones will receive more money than if you pass away near the end.
 Because the sum insured decreases over time, monthly premiums tend to be much lower for decreasing-term life insurance policies.

-What is decreasing term life insurance?
+What is decreasing-term life insurance for?

 Critical illness covers you against the risk of falling seriously ill and being unable to meet your financial commitments.
 It pays out a tax-free lump sum if you’re diagnosed with an illness specified on your policy.